 The OECD DynEmp project presents new evidence on the employment dynamics of start-ups and incumbents across more than 20 OECD and non-OECD economies.
 While entrants disproportionally contribute to job creation in all countries, significant differences exist in the extent to which they manage to do so.
 As shown in a recent report, "Cross-country Evidence on Start-up Dynamics", these cross-country differences can be analysed looking at differences in the job contribution of start-ups at the time of entry, determined by the combination of entry rates and average size at entry; and at differences in the post-entry job creation by start-ups, which in turn depends on the post-entry growth and survival rate.

 The DynEmp report "No Country for Young Firms?
 Start-up Dynamics and National Policies" also suggests that national policies and framework conditions are likely to explain some of these differences.
 Policy failures appear to hamper significantly more start-ups than incumbents, especially in the most risky and volatile sectors, as well as in sectors that are more financially dependent.

-The first phase of the project led to the collection of a new database based on firm-level sources which presents a detailed portrait of the business structure and dynamics of 17 OECD countries plus Brazil over the period 2001-11.
+The first phase of the project (DynEmp Express) led to the collection of a new database based on firm-level sources which presents a detailed portrait of the business structure and dynamics of 17 OECD countries plus Brazil over the period 2001-2011.

-A number of significant extensions are implemented in the new phase of the project entitled DynEmp v.2.
-First, the DynEmp network has been expanded to include several additional economies (e.g., Australia, Denmark, and Turkey).
+A number of significant extensions are being implemented in the second phase of the project entitled DynEmp v.2.
+First, the DynEmp network has been expanded to include several additional economies.
 Second, DynEmp v.2 now includes a more disaggregated analysis of transition dynamics allowing for the investigation of start-up dynamics in greater depth.
 Third, the dataset allows for a more granular analysis at the 2-digit sectoral level.